 Figure 6.
-Example of a non-chloride metal salt used to electrochemically produce an acid; a metal hydroxide; and, in the case of electrolysis, H_2 and O_2 .
+Example of a non-chloride metal salt used to electrochemically produce an acid, a metal hydroxide, and in the case of electrolysis, H2 and O2.

-In the case of $Na_2SO{4(aq)}$, such solutions can be electrolyzed or electrodialyzed to produce H_2SO_4 (sulfuric acid) at the anode and NaOH at the cathode.
+As iIn the case of NaCl, Na2SO4aq, such solutions can be electrolyzed or electrodialyzed to produce, in this case, H_2SO_4 (sulfuric acid) generated/concentrated at the anode and NaOH at the cathode (Little et al. 2012).
 In electrolysis, H_2 and O_2 (rather than Cl_2) are also produced at the cathode and anode, respectively (Fig. 6).

 While the NaOH can be used for OAE CDR as described above, uses of the acid at the production scales required for globally significant OAE must be identified.
 Such acids (including the hydrochloric acid described in the previous section) can be reacted with alkaline minerals to produce more neutral metal salts and water (La Plante et al., 2023).
-For example, the reaction of sulfuric acid with the silicate mineral forsterite (Mg2SiO4) yields MgSO4, SiO2, and H2O (Reaction R4):
+For example, the reaction of sulfuric acid with the silicate mineral forsterite (Mg2SiO4) yields MgSO4, SiO2 and H2O (Reaction 4):

-$$Mg_2SiO_4 + 2H_2SO_4 \rightarrow 2MgSO_4 + SiO_2 + 2H_2O.$$ (R4)
+$$275 \quad Mg_2SiO_4 + 2H_2SO_4 + \rightarrow 2MgSO_4 + SiO_2 + 2H_2O$$ (R4)

 As suggested by House et al. (2007) such metal salts produced from the preceding reaction are in theory benign and could be added to the ocean.
-However, most silicate minerals contain multiple metals that upon acidification yield metal salts such as Mg, Ca, Fe, Ni, Co, and Na sulfates or chlorides in solution.
-While at least some of these metal salts will have limited solubility in alkaline seawater, their disposal in the ocean would be problematic due to potential biological effects (see Sect.
-4).
-One alternative is to take advantage of the differences in the reduction in metal solubility as pH rises to selectively remove the less soluble metals as solid metal hydroxides, such as Fe(OH)2, Ni(OH)2, and Co(OH)2, as is commonly done in metal extraction from rocks (Hamilton et al., 2020).
-Some of the produced NaOH could be used to facilitate pH elevation of the metal salt solution, and the resulting valuable metal precipitates can be harvested for further refining.
-The remaining, more soluble metal salts, e.g., MgSO4, CaSO4, and Na2SO4, could then provide a more benign way to dispose of the products of acid neutralization.
+However, most silicate minerals contain multiple metals that upon acidification yield metal salts such as Mg, Ca, Fe, Ni, Co and Na sulphates or chlorides in solution.
+While at least some of these metal salts will have limited solubility in alkaline seawater, their disposal in the ocean would be problematic due to potential biological effects (see Chapter 4).
+One alternative is to take advantage of the differences in the reduction in metal solubility as pH rises to selectively remove the less soluble metals as solid metal hydroxides, such as Fe(OH)2, Ni(OH)2 and Co(OH)2, as is commonly done in metal extraction from rocks (Hamilton et al. 2020).
+Some of the produced NaOH could be used to facilitate pH elevation of the metal salt solution and the resulting valuable metal precipitates can be harvested for further refining.
+The remaining, more soluble metal salts, e.g., MgSO4, CaSO4 and Na2SO4, could then provide a more benign way to dispose of the products of acid neutralization.

-However, such schemes (e.g., Rau et al., 2013) require loss of SO_4^{2-} (or Cl- in the case of HCl use), and thus a continuous supply of (expensive) sulfate would be required.
-To overcome this challenge, the sulfate can be recycled first as an acid and then as a metal sulfate and back again (Lammers et al., 2023).
-For example, a monovalent salt solution, e.g., Na2SO4, can be electrolyzed or electrodialyzed to generate H2SO4 that is again used to leach metal salts from minerals, but where the NaOH produced in the catholyte is used exclusively to precipitate less soluble polyvalent metals as metal hydroxides (Fig. 7), with the then-reformed Na2SO4(aq) recycled as brine/electrolyte.
-In this way Na2SO4 is (largely) conserved, and the metal hydroxide precipitates could then be used as an alkalinity source for OAE if they are at least partially soluble in seawater.
+However, such schemes (e.g., Rau et al. 2013) require loss of SO_4^2 (or Cl^2 in the case of HCl use) and thus a continuous supply of (expensive) sulphate would be required.
+To overcome this challenge, the sulphate can be recycled first as an acid and then as a metal sulphate and back again (Lammers et al. 2023).
+For example, a monovalent salt solution, e.g., Na_2SO_4 , can be electrolyzed or electrodialyzed to generate H_2SO_4 that is again used to leach metal salts from minerals, but where the NaOH produced in the catholyte is used exclusively to precipitate less soluble polyvalent metals as metal hydroxides (Fig. 7), with the then reformed $Na_2SO{4(aq)}$ recycled as brine/electrolyte.
+In this way Na_2SO_4 is (largely) conserved and the metal hydroxide precipitates could then be used as an alkalinity source for OAE if they are at least partially soluble in seawater.